nam090320251/mcporter/docs/adhoc.md

+---
+summary: 'How to use mcporter’s ad-hoc HTTP/stdio flags to try MCP servers without editing config files.'
+read_when:
+  - 'Exploring or debugging unknown MCP endpoints'
+---

 # Ad-hoc MCP Servers

 mcporter is gaining support for "just try it" workflows where you point the CLI at a raw MCP endpoint without first editing a config file.
 This doc tracks the behavior and heuristics we use to make that experience smooth while keeping the runtime predictable.